 Shipping and the environment

 The shipping company gives high priority to the environmental sustainability of its ships.
 Viking River Cruises focuses all of its efforts on reducing emissions as much as possible.
 The main and auxiliary diesel engines are fitted with particle filters to prevent carbon emissions.
 The ship can also be connected to the shore grid.
-When moored in a city harbor which supplies the required electricity connection, all of the river cruiser’s electricity is delivered by a shore to ship supply system.
+When moored in a city harbour which supplies the required electricity connection, all of the river cruiser’s electricity is delivered by a shore to ship supply system.
 The shore to ship supply is also fed into the ship’s grid through the VACON® NXP drive.
 As the diesel generators are turned off entirely during this process and therefore do not create any noise or emissions, both passengers and residents living close to the mooring do not experience any negative effects.

 The power generation system of the Viking ships comprises a 470 kW and a 1,000 kW diesel generator both in the bow and in the stern of the ship.
 VACON® NXP drives feed the energy from the generators into the 1024 V DC grid.
 The DC switchboards in the bow and stern are connected by the 120 m DC bus.
 Four 330 kW Schottel twin propellers in the stern and two 340 kW Schottel pump jets in the bow drive the ship.
 They make it easy to maneuver the ship accurately and get it up to a maximum speed of 21 km/h, or 13 knots.
 The power drive system with its four small rudder propellers instead of two large ones also improves the maneuverability of the 135 m long and 11.4 m wide ship on narrow rivers.
 It works much more quietly and vibrates less.
 The maintenance costs are also considerably lower than those of conventional technology.
 All of the measures help to significantly increase the comfort of passengers and crew alike.

 Emergencies are well covered.
 To deal with unexpected system errors, such as the sudden breakdown of a generator, the VACON® NXP drives are fitted with rapid monitoring and control algorithms to prevent blackouts.
 This function is also achieved using the VACON® Programming tool, which is IEC 61131-3 compliant.
 In the unlikely event of fire in one of the engine rooms, the crew can isolate the stern and bow supplies at any time.
-The ship thus always remains manoeuvrable and can dock in the next harbor.
+The ship thus always remains manoeuvrable and can dock in the next harbour.

 Easy communication via fieldbus